fieldtrip/website/workshop/hangzhou2026/acquisition.md

     ];
     opm_single.tra = eye(3);

 We again use **[ft_sensorplacement](/reference/ft_sensorplacement)**, but now with this sensor template rather than with the STL model.
-The `cfg.outwardshift` needs to be `2 + 1 + 5` mm: the sensor holder is placed 2 mm away from the head surface, the sensitive spot of the sensor is located 1 mm above the bottom of the sensor enclosure, and the OPM measures the field at a spot 5 mm from the bottom of the enclosure.
+The `cfg.outwardshift` needs to be `1 + 5/2 + 1 + 5` mm: the air gap is 1 mm, the bottom of the sensor holder is halfway in the 5 mm thick helmet wall, the bottom of the sensor is located 1 mm above the bottom of the holder, and the OPM sensor measures the field at a spot 5 mm from its bottom.

     cfg = [];
     cfg.elec = elec;
     cfg.channel = chansel;
     cfg.template = opm_single;
-    cfg.outwardshift = 2 + 1 + 5;
+    cfg.outwardshift = 1 + 5/2 + 1 + 5;
     [outcfg, opm_all] = ft_sensorplacement(cfg, headshape);

 The output `opm_all` is a structure array with one element for each of the 19 sensors, where each sensor represents three channels.
 We combine all channels into a single `grad` structure.